VadymMakohon/Portfolio-Kevin/README.md

 A live demo is already available via this [link](https://vadymmakohon.github.io/Portfolio-Kevin/)

-## License
+## 📜 License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This repository is for educational purposes only and has an MIT License

+### Show your support
+Give a ⭐ if you like this website!

 # Contributors
 - [Vadym Makohon](https://github.com/VadymMakohon)